Table of Contents

 Commonly occurring on the sides of the mouth, smooth-surface cavities affect the flat exterior surface of teeth.
 They are the slowest of the cavities to develop and also the least common.
 Although they aren’t as common, these types of cavities can be a problem for people who don’t practice good dental hygiene.

 Since they are slow-growing, smooth-surface cavities are more easily treatable.
 Many times, they will resolve with the help of fluoride treatments, such as gels, toothpaste, varnish or fluoride-enriched water.
 It generally takes a lot of time for a cavity to make its way through smooth-surface enamel.
 When it does, however, a filling will be necessary.

 Sometimes, people can develop interproximal cavities which affect the smooth surface between teeth.
 Dentists usually use x-rays to detect cavities between teeth.
-If one is found, fluoride treatments can often help, unless the cavity has entered the tooth’s dentin, in which case a filling will be necessary.
+If one is found, fluoride treatments often help, unless the cavity entered the tooth’s dentin, in which case a filling is necessary.